 Minors normally consist of five to seven courses, as defined by departments or programs.
 See individual program descriptions for details on specific programs.
 A minor may not be declared in the student's major, although a student may major in one foreign language and minor in another.
 Students must have earned a 2.0 GPA at the time of graduation in all courses taken in their minor.
-Courses taken in the minor field cannot be taken on a pass/fail basis after the minor is declared.
-See the Inventory of Registered Programs at the end of this section and the Courses of Study section of the Catalog for the list of minors, and visit www.stlawu.edu/academics for links to departments and programs.
+Courses counting toward the student's minor completion cannot be taken on a pass/fail basis after the minor is declared.
+See the Inventory of Registered Programs at the end of this section and the Courses of Study section of the Catalog for the list of minors and visit www.stlawu.edu/academics for links to departments and programs.